dstagner/maybewrong/Media/Books/What We Owe the Future.md

+---
-# Book review: What We Owe the Future
+title: "Book review: What We Owe the Future"
+---
 This book changed how I think.
 That's high praise.